-6. MANDATORY DISCLOSURES (§ 200.113)
+6. Mandatory Disclosures (§ 200.113)

-Applicants, recipients, and subrecipients of a federal award must promptly disclose whenever, in connection with the federal award, it has credible evidence of the commission of a violation of federal criminal law involving fraud, conflict of interest, bribery, or gratuity violations found in Title 18 of the United States Code or a violation of the civil False Claims Act (31 U.S.C.
+Applicants and recipients of a federal award must promptly disclose whenever, in connection with the federal award, it has credible evidence of the commission of a violation of federal criminal law involving fraud, conflict of interest, bribery, or gratuity violations found in Title 18 of the United States Code or a violation of the civil False Claims Act (31 U.S.C.
 3729-3733).

-Recipients and subrecipients are required to report matters related to recipient integrity and performance in accordance with Appendix XII to Part 200.
+Recipients are required to report matters related to recipient integrity and performance in accordance with Appendix XII to Part 200.
 You are also required to provide this as a written disclosure to the NEA Office of Grants Management at grants@arts.gov and the NEA Office of Inspector General at oig@arts.gov.